 The link to the estate file:

-Robert Berry- Walter Horace Berry’s great grandfather
+Robert Berry- Walter Horace Berry’s great grandson

 Here is the death registration which gives the cause of death: